SurrealAI/surreal/docs/surreal_kube_gke.md

 ```
 and type `yes` to confirm the operation.
 Terraform will then create your kubernetes cluster for you.
 This operation can take from 20 minutes to an hour depending on how complex your cluster is.
 Because these clusters have autoscaling enabled, it will initially have only three `n1-standard-2` machienes.
 Large instances and GPU will scale up and incur cost only when you need them.

-5. If some machines in your cluster has GPUs, you need create the daemon set to install drivers.
+5. **Install GPU Drivers.** If some machines in your cluster has GPUs, you need create the daemon set to install drivers.
 This is done by running the following command.
 See [documentation](https://cloud.google.com/kubernetes-engine/docs/how-to/gpus#installing_drivers) for details.
 ```bash
 kubectl apply -f https://raw.githubusercontent.com/GoogleCloudPlatform/container-engine-accelerators/stable/nvidia-driver-installer/cos/daemonset-preloaded.yaml
 ```

-6. (Optional, recommended) Create a shared network file system.
+6. **Create a Network File System.** (Optional, recommended) Create a shared network file system.
 This allows you to store experiment outputs in a centralized location.
 The general guide for file servers on Google Cloud is [here](https://cloud.google.com/solutions/filers-on-compute-engine).
 We used a single node file server, [documentation here](https://cloud.google.com/solutions/filers-on-compute-engine#single-node-file-server).
 To set it up:
     - Go to google cloud [console](https://console.cloud.google.com).
 And then search for Marketplace.
 [!marketplace](../assets/marketplace.png)
     - Select single node file server.